minmon6767/Chronos-Workspace-Study-Agent/README.md

 Chronos currently runs entirely in-memory — refreshing the page resets your data.
 That's intentional for v1 (zero setup, zero accounts), but natural next steps include:

-- [ ] Persist tasks, habits, and schedule via `localStorage`
-- [ ] Wire the "Agent Plan" section to a real LLM API for genuine adaptive scheduling
-- [ ] Dark mode toggle (inverted black/white theme)
-- [ ] Export weekly agenda as PDF
-- [ ] Mobile swipe gestures between tabs

 Contributions and forks are welcome — this is meant to be a starting point, not a finished product.

 ---

-## 📝 License

-Licensed under the MIT License — see [LICENSE](LICENSE) for full details.
-Use it, fork it, remix it.

 ---